Spanning Tree Protocol: BPDU types

+Topology change notification (TCN) BPDU, used to announce changes in the network topology, such as port up or port down.

+Configuration BPDU (CBPDU), used for spanning tree computation and sent by root bridges to provide information to all switches.

 Spanning Tree Protocol standards

-The first spanning tree protocol was invented in 1985 at the Digital Equipment Corporation by Radia Perlman.
+The first Spanning Tree Protocol was invented in 1985 at the Digital Equipment Corporation by Radia Perlman.
 In 1990, the IEEE published the first standard for the protocol as 802.1D, based on the algorithm designed by Perlman.
 Subsequent versions were published in 1998 and 2004, incorporating various extensions.
 The original Perlman-inspired Spanning Tree Protocol, called DEC STP, is not a standard and differs from the IEEE version in message format as well as timer settings.
 Some bridges implement both the IEEE and the DEC versions of the Spanning Tree Protocol, but their interworking can create issues for the network administrator.

 Different implementations of a standard are not guaranteed to interoperate, due for example to differences in default timer settings.
 The IEEE encourages vendors to provide a Protocol Implementation Conformance Statement, declaring which capabilities and options have been implemented, to help users determine whether different implementations will interoperate correctly.